liuruiyang98/Jittor-MLP/README.md

 from models_pytorch import ResMLPForImageClassification as ResMLP_pt
 from models_pytorch import MLPMixerForImageClassification as MLPMixer_pt
 from models_pytorch import ViP as ViP_pt
+from models_pytorch import S2MLPv2 as S2MLPv2_pt
+from models_pytorch import ConvMixer as ConvMixer_pt

 model_pt = ViP_pt(
     image_size=224,